iljarotar/synth/README.md

     # binary signal
     # each negative or zero value will be mapped to `-1`, each positive to `1`
     signal: [1, 0, 0, 1, 0, 1, 1, 0, 1, 0]

+    # fade controls the transition length in seconds
+    # affected parameter is `bpm`
+    fade: 2

 # mixers combine outputs of multiple modules and control their output levels
 mixers: